-In the biotechnology-related industry, where the success or failure of R&D is directly linked to the success or failure of business development, the Group protects its technologies with patents in order to exclude competitors.
+In the biotechnology-related industry, where the success or failure of research and development is directly linked to the success or failure of business development, the Group protects its technologies with patents in order to exclude competitors.
 In addition, in conducting R&D, our first priority is to apply for and obtain patent rights, and we also intend to acquire or license patents from other parties as necessary.
-The following are patents related to the RetroNectin expansion culture method, siTCR[®], and JAK/STAT, CAR, which are particularly important in each of our businesses.
+Below are patents related to siTCR®, JAK/STAT-CAR and CereAAVTM, which are of particular importance to each of our businesses.